cherry2250/cherry2250/README.md

 <br>

-I am a frontend developer from South Korea .
+I am a front-end developer from South Korea .

 <br>